 …in the intellectual climate of the fourth century, it was quite logical to maintain that the Son was God or divine while not being fully equal to the Father, and… the assumption that there was no plausible halting-place between full divinity and ordinary creaturely status was by no means obvious.
 (Hanson 1988, 574)

-Although some polemical writers have painted these “Arians” as presumptuous speculators, the philosophies of the day seem to have influenced and been appropriated by them to about the same degree as their pro-Nicene antagonists.
+Although some polemical writers have painted these “Arians” as “rationalists” or presumptuous speculators, the philosophies of the day seem to have influenced and been appropriated by them to about the same degree as their pro-Nicene antagonists, and in general their views seem no more speculative than those of their opponents.
 Various members of each party put more or less weight on philosophical distinctions and arguments.
 It is true that one party of the subordinationists, the so-called “Neo-Arians”, seemed to emphasize philosophical precision and argument, and upheld (contrary to the emerging pro-Nicene view) that God is in some sense comprehensible by us (Hanson 1988, 3–128, 557–638; Wiles 1996, 17–23).

 Clarke attempts to recast the debate, taking a middle course between Socinian unitarianism and more mainstream trinitarian views.
 This middle view took voluminous fire from both sides.
-On all accounts Clarke's most formidable opponent in his lifetime was his learned and prolific friend, the reverend Daniel Waterland (1683–1740), Regius Professor of Divinity at Cambridge (Waterland 1856a-e).
+Clarke’s most formidable opponent was his learned and prolific friend, the reverend Daniel Waterland (1683–1740), Regius Professor of Divinity at Cambridge (Waterland 1856a-e).
 His main objections to Clarke may be summed up as follows.
-Clarke's scheme differs in no important way from Arianism.
-Clarke posits a greater and two lesser gods (both creatures), and can't defend the practice of creature-worship.
+Clarke’s scheme differs in no important way from Arianism.
+Clarke posits a greater and two lesser gods (both creatures), and can’t defend the practice of creature-worship.
 Clarke misreads both the Bible and the early church fathers, both of which teach that the Father, Son, and Spirit are God and are divine in the same sense, and the latter of which teaches that the three are homoousios in a sense which implies they are one and the same being, although three persons.
-In short, Clarke is deluded in thinking that there's any option other than the Catholic doctrine, Sabellianism, and Arianism.
-Waterland's own views adhere to the creedal language, and are essentially pro-Nicene and mysterian (Waterland 1856a, 453–63; 1856e, 405–6).
+In short, Clarke is deluded in thinking that there’s any option other than the catholic doctrine, Sabellianism, and Arianism.
+Waterland’s own views are essentially pro-Nicene and mysterian (Waterland 1856a, 453–63; 1856e, 405–6).
 (See the supplementary document on the history of trinitarian doctrines section 3.3 and main entry section 4.)
 This very long and intricate debate between Waterland and Clarke and their respective allies, has been canvassed but never thoroughly analyzed (Dixon 2003; Ferguson 1976; Pfizenmaier 1997, Wiles 1996).

 Another objection to Clarke’s views was given in conversation to Clarke not long before his premature death.
 He was asked: Is it possible for the Father to annihilate the Son and Spirit?
 Presumably, the dilemma is that if Clarke answers negatively, then the Son must be God himself, who alone exists necessarily, or at least the Son must be divine in an “absolute” sense.
 On the other hand, if he answers affirmatively, then he compromises the divinity of the Son and renders him a mere creature, as it will be possible for the Son to not exist—his existence will not be inevitable.
 Clarke answered that he hadn’t thought of the question (Ferguson 1976, 146, 247–8; Pfizenmaier 1997, 195–6; Van Mildert 1856, 78–9).